Skip to content

 Frequently used IO implementations are offered out-of-the-box as ordeq packages.
 For instance, there is support for JSON, YAML, Pandas, NumPy, Polars and many more.
 These can be used where applicable and serve as reference implementation for new IO classes.

+In this section, we will go step-by-step through the creation of a simple text-based file dataset.
+All IO classes implement the IO class.
 The IO class is an abstract base class that defines the structure for loading and saving data.
 It includes the following key methods:

 • load(): Method to be implemented by subclasses for loading data.